-The Peugeot e-Expert has been launched with a choice of battery sizes, three load lengths and a range of up to 205 miles.
-It goes on sale in the second half of 2020, with prices set to be revealed closer to the van’s launch date.
+The Peugeot e-Expert has been launched with a choice of battery sizes, three load lengths, two body styles and a range of up to 211 miles.
+It's on sale now, with prices running from £25,053 for the entry-level panel-van version to £34,070 for the crew-cab model.

 Like other pure-electric and plug-in hybrid vans, the e-Expert has been created with urban users in mind, in the context of increasing pollution legislation and low-emissions zones implementation in cities.
 The e-Expert is a sister model to the already-revealed Vauxhall Vivaro-e and Citroen e-Dispatch, and joins the smaller Partner and larger Boxer in Peugeot’s zero-emissions commercial vehicle line-up.